Skip to main content

 Neuroinflammation is a process driven by the activation of the brain’s resident immune cells ∞ microglia and astrocytes.
 In a state of hormonal decline or metabolic dysfunction, these glial cells can shift into a chronic, pro-inflammatory state.
 This state is characterized by the release of inflammatory cytokines like TNF-α and IL-1β, which disrupt synaptic function and can lead to neuronal damage.
 Both hormonal signals and lifestyle inputs can directly influence this process.

 Sex hormones are potent immunomodulators in the central nervous system.
-Estradiol, acting through its (ERα and ERβ), can suppress the activation of the master inflammatory transcription factor, NF-κB, in glial cells.
+Estradiol, acting through its estrogen receptors (ERα and ERβ), can suppress the activation of the master inflammatory transcription factor, NF-κB, in glial cells.
 This directly reduces the production of pro-inflammatory cytokines.

 Similarly, testosterone has been shown to exert anti-inflammatory effects, protecting neurons from excitotoxicity and reducing microglial activation.
 Hormonal optimization protocols, therefore, act as a powerful anti-inflammatory signal, restoring the brain’s immune system to a homeostatic, neuroprotective state.